-Pupils will have an annual review of their statement / EHCP and receive a yearly report in the Summer Term.
-There are opportunities for parents’ discussions in the Autumn, Spring and Summer Terms.
+Pupils will have an annual review of their Education Health and Care Plan and receive a yearly report in the Summer Term.
+There are opportunities for parents’ discussions around progress in the Autumn, Spring and Summer Terms.

 Approaches to Teaching

-We offer a personalised curriculum taking into account children’s specific interests and diverse learning needs.
+We offer a personalised curriculum considering children’s specific interests and diverse learning needs.
 Staff are encouraged to take a practical and creative approach to teaching.
-We use a range of specific teaching methods including PECs (Picture Exchange Communication System); TEACCH; Intensive Interaction; Therapeutic Play; Rebound Therapy; Makaton signing; and reward based strategies.
+We use a range of specific teaching methods including PECs (Picture Exchange Communication System); TEACCH; Intensive Interaction; Therapeutic Play; Lego Therapy; Rebound Therapy; Makaton signing; and reward-based strategies.

-Our curriculum is exciting and carefully structured, providing a broad, balanced and relevant curriculum based on the Early Years Foundation Stage Curriculum.
-Our experienced team of staff work together to deliver a curriculum tailored to the individual interests and needs of the children.
+Our curriculum is exciting and carefully structured, providing a broad, balanced and relevant curriculum.
+Our experienced team of staff have worked together to produce curriculum maps in all areas of learning including creative subjects and humanities.
+They are a planned sequence of work and are divided into the stages of learning that we see here at Broadmeadow- from sensory learners to those who are applying skills in a range of situations.
+Lessons are tailored to the individual interests and needs of the children.
 Using our curriculum framework, staff design lessons and activities that motivate pupils to learn.

-Areas of learning and development are divided into 2 categories:
+Areas of learning and development are planned within our curriculum maps:

 Our reading scheme is the Oxford Reading Tree.
-Phonics is taught using Letter and Sounds and Jolly Phonics, as appropriate to the individual learning needs of our pupils.
+Phonics is taught using Letters and Sounds and Jolly Phonics, as appropriate to the individual learning needs of our pupils.